bioconductor-source/fenr/README.md

 Maintainer: Marek Gierlinski (<M.Gierlinski@dundee.ac.uk>)

-A simple R package for fast functional enrichment.
-It is optimised for speed and designed to be used in interactive applications, e.g. Shiny apps.
+This R package provides a fast and efficient method for functional enrichment analysis, optimized for speed and designed for use in interactive applications, such as *Shiny* apps.

 ## Quick example

-A Shiny app demonstration `fenr` can be ran directly from GitHub, with the following command in R console:
+To run a *Shiny* app demonstration of `fenr` directly from GitHub, enter the following command in your R console:

 ```
 shiny::runGitHub("bartongroup/fenr-shiny-example")